Build high-performing, healthy teams equipped to close the gap between vision and action.

 Your senior leadership team will meet for a facilitated conversation to review assessment results and begin to identify gaps in how your team and organization functions.

-During this visit, we also facilitate an all-staff meeting to share the results of the strengths assessment with your team, and explore how you can leverage the learnings and begin working better together.
+During this phase, we also facilitate an all-staff session to share the results of the strengths assessment with your team, and explore how you can leverage the learnings and begin working better together.